akostrik/stage_telegram_python/README.md

 Copy `server1/.env` to `server2/.env`

-_Be very very careful not to publish this file on the internet and not to transmit it to unfamiliar people_
+Note: Be careful not to publish this file on the internet and not to transmit it to unknown people.

 ## Setup
 [Install python](https://www.python.org/downloads/) (version >= 3.7.1)